lepipele/lightning-rfc/xx-lightning-invoice.md

  * `bolt11` as specified by [BOLT specification](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md)
  * `nodeInformation` in case the wallet fails to route a Lightning payment, it can propose to open a channel to the user.
  * `nodeId` the information necessary to the wallet to create a new channel.
- * `defaultChannelName` if the user creates a new channel, this is the proposed default channel name.
+ * `alias` if the user creates a new channel, this is user friendly name wallet should use for the channel.
  * `prefundingAllowed` if `true` and the payment failed to route on Lightning Network, the wallet can pay the invoice by prefunding the channel. (default: `false`)

  Note: if specified the `f` field of the `bolt11` is specified, and the payment failed to route on Lightning Network, the wallet can propose to the user to pay on-chain (Potentially at the same time as opening a channel for future transactions)